 The Waiting List

-More than 114,000 people are currently on the national transplant waiting list.
+Nationally, there are approximately 114,000 people waiting for an organ transplant.
 Learn more about how the waiting list works below.

 When a medical evaluation by your transplant hospital confirms that you are a candidate for a transplant, you are added to the national waiting list maintained by The United Network for Organ Sharing (UNOS).